eduardomoraes/eduardomoraes/README.md

 ### 🚀 What I Do
 - Build and lead Data Science & BI teams delivering strategic insights
 - Translate business needs into scalable data platforms and models
-- Drive digital transformation by turning dashboards into decision tools
+- Drive digital transformation by turning dashboards into decision tools.
 - Bridge the gap between IT and business with storytelling and AI.

 ### 📊 Selected Projects